Case Concerning Barcelona Traction, Light, and Power Company, Ltd: Facts

-Barcelona Traction, Light, and Power Company, Ltd was a corporation incorporated in Canada, with Toronto headquarters, that made and supplied electricity in Spain.
+Barcelona Traction, Light, and Power Company, Ltd (BTLP) was a corporation incorporated in Canada, with Toronto headquarters, that made and supplied electricity in Spain.
 It had issued bonds to non-Spanish investors, but during the Spanish Civil War (1936–1939), the Spanish government refused to allow BTLP to transfer currency to pay bondholders the interest that they were due.
 In 1948, a group of bondholders, fronting for Spanish well-connected businessman Juan March, sued in Spain to declare that BTLP had defaulted on the ground that it had failed to pay the interest.
 The Spanish court allowed the claim.
 The business was sold, the surplus distributed to the bondholders, and a small amount was paid to shareholders.
 The shareholders in Canada succeeded in persuading Canada and other states to complain that Spain had denied justice and violated a series of treaty obligations.
 However, Canada eventually accepted that Spain had the right to prevent BTLP from transferring currency and to declare BTLP bankrupt.
 Of the shares, 88% were owned by Belgians.
 The Belgian government complained, insisting the Spanish government had not acted properly.
 It made an initial claim at the International Court of Justice in 1958 but later withdrew it to allow negotiations.
 Subsequent negotiations broke down, and a new claim was filed in 1962.
 Spain contended that Belgium had no standing because BTLP was a Canadian company.